-From the funds in Specific Appropriation 369, General Revenue is provided to implement the Family Intensive Treatment (FIT) team model designed to provide intensive team-based, family-focused, comprehensive services to families in the child welfare system with parental substance abuse.
-Treatment shall be available and provided in accordance with the indicated level of care required and providers shall meet program specifications.
-Funds shall be targeted to select communities with high rates of child abuse cases.
+Annual Specific Appropriations provide funding "to implement the Family Intensive Treatment (FIT) team model that is designed to provide intensive team-based, family-focused, comprehensive services to families in the child welfare system with parental substance abuse.
+Treatment shall be available and provided in accordance with the indicated level of care required and providers shall meet program specifications."